Stormwater Pollution Prevention

 🚫 Common Sources of Stormwater Pollution

-• Washing cars on the driveway
+• Washing cars on driveways (including mobile car wash services)

-• Dumping waste down storm drains
+• Dumping waste into storm drains

 • Improper disposal of household chemicals

-• Leaky vehicles or machinery
+• Leaking vehicles or machinery

 • Construction without erosion controls